Protein kinase domain: Structure

-The catalytic subunits of protein kinases are highly conserved, and the structures of over 280 of the approximately 500 human kinase domains have been determined, leading to large screens to develop kinase-specific inhibitors for the treatments of a number of diseases.
+The catalytic subunits of protein kinases are highly conserved, and the structures of over 280 of the approximately 494 kinase domains from 481 human genes have been determined, leading to large screens to develop kinase-specific inhibitors for the treatments of a number of diseases.
+Humans have only 437 kinase domains that have catalytic activity; the rest are pseudokinases or catalyze other reactions.

 Eukaryotic protein kinases are enzymes that belong to a very extensive family of proteins which share a conserved catalytic core common with both serine/threonine and tyrosine protein kinases.
 The domain consists of two sub-domains referred to as the N- and C-terminal domains.
 The N-terminal domain consists of five beta sheet strands and an alpha helix called the C-helix, and the C-terminal domain usually consists of six alpha helices (labeled D, E, F, G, H, and I).
 The C-terminal domain contains two long loops, called the catalytic loop and the activation loop, which are essential for catalytic activity.
 The catalytic loop includes the "HRD motif" (for the amino acid sequence His-Arg-Asp), whose aspartic acid residue interacts directly with the hydroxyl group of the target serine, threonine, or tyrosine residue that is phosphorylated.

 The activation loop starts with the DFG motif (for the amino acid sequence Asp-Phe-Gly), which helps to bind ATP and magnesium in the active site.
 Broadly, the state or conformation of the kinase may be classified as DFGin or DFGout, depending on whether the Asp residue of the DFG motif is in or out of the active site.
 In the active form, the first few residues of the activation loop adopt a specific form of the DFGin conformation.
 Some inactive structures may adopt one of several other DFGin conformations, while other inactive structures are DFGout.